YTO - MNL

 • Which airlines offer Wi-Fi service onboard planes from Toronto to Manila?

-Only Air Canada offers inflight Wi-Fi service on the Toronto to Manila flight route.
+Cathay Pacific, and Air Canada offer inflight Wi-Fi service on the Toronto to Manila flight route.

 • Which aircraft models fly most regularly from Toronto to Manila?